Employment of Vocational Education Training Completers

 What is its purpose?

-The indicator assesses the extent to which VET program graduates are able to gain and retain a job in the profession they were trained in (being either employed or self-employed).
+The indicator assesses the extent to which vocational education training (VET) program graduates are able to gain and retain a job in the profession they were trained in (being either employed or self-employed).
 It is an essential sign of the VET program’s effectiveness.

 How to Collect and Analyse the Required Data